spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### sys.is_linux
 `sys.is_linux() -> bool`

-The <b>sys.is_linux</b> method is very cool, and will be even cooler when Nick documents it.
+The <b>sys.is_linux</b> method returns true if on a linux system and fales on everything else.

 ### sys.is_windows
 `sys.is_windows() -> bool`

-The <b>sys.is_windows</b> method is very cool, and will be even cooler when Nick documents it.
+The <b>sys.is_windows</b> method returns true if on a windows system and fales on everything else.

 ### sys.is_macos
 `sys.is_macos() -> bool`

-The <b>sys.is_macos</b> method returns true if on a mac os system and fales on everything else.
+The <b>sys.is_macos</b> method returns true if on a mac os system and false on everything else.

 ### sys.shell
 `sys.shell(cmd: str) -> str`